brookr/cra-template-react-portfolio/README.md

 After creating a new app based on the template, you can modify the text, icons used, colors, and anything else you like to customize the portfolio site to your own personality.

-Follow the existing patterns in the `portfolio_shared_data.json` and the `res_primaryLanguage.json` files to populate the site with your own info.
+Follow the existing patterns in the three JSON files found in the `/public` directory to populate the site with your own info.
+This template supports 2 languages.

-Then, add a second language if you like, and adjust the UI, layout, and design as desired.
+Then adjust the UI, layout, and design as desired.